 - Demonstrate the ability to critically assess information in construction management

-The Master of Construction Management (MCM) Managed Online Program is designed to accommodate students with interest or experience in all aspects and sectors of the construction industry.
+The Master of Construction Management (MCM) Accelerated Online Program is designed to accommodate students with interest or experience in all aspects and sectors of the construction industry.
 Prospective students need not have an undergraduate degree in engineering; rather, they are more likely to have a degree from a related field such as management or architecture.
 All MCM applicants are expected to have college-level proficiency in English (reading and writing) and mathematics.

 The degree consists of five required courses plus an additional five elective courses.
 The courses can be taken in any order and can be completed in as little as 12 months.